 Please report your address and phone number in MyAccess by the first day of class.
 Be sure to select and fill out “local off-campus address.”
 This can be done before you arrive in the United States if you have your future address.
 Please use your hotel or other temporary address until you have found more permanent accommodations.
 Detailed instructions for filling out your address can be found here.

-Attend the Immigration Document Review and Compliance Session
+Complete the Immigration Document Review and Attend the Mandatory Compliance Session

 Review Our Resources for Current Students